goldsky-io/docs-v1/src/pages/indexing/index.md

 - [Direct Data Indexing](/indexing/direct-data-indexing)

 From top to bottom, each offers better performance and improved customizability to grow with your project's complexity.

+We also provide [webhooks](/indexing/webhooks) that trigger based on entity changes in your deployed subgraphs.